Skip to Content

 If you are projecting the image into a wall, the color of the wall could be causing the projector to seem like it is dim.

-In reality, if the color of the wall is dark, or even just not white, this could be the reason why the projector’s image does not look like it is bright enough.
+In reality, when the color of the wall is dark, or even just not white, this could be the reason why the projector’s image does not look like it is bright enough.

 To test whether or not the wall color is causing your projector to appear dim, there are a few things that you can try.

-If you are able to move your projector to a different room that has a lighter wall color, try that.
-Turn your projector on and place it approximately the same distance away from the wall as it was in the other room, to see if the image looks any brighter than it did before.
+When you can move your projector to a different room that has a lighter wall color, try that.
+Turn your projector on and place it approximately the same distance away from the wall as it was in the other room, to see whether the image looks any brighter than it did before.

-If your projector works better on either a lighter wall or a sheet of white paper, chances are that the dimness is due to the color of the wall.
+Should your projector perform better on either a lighter wall or a sheet of white paper, the dimness is likely caused by the color of the wall.

-To fix this, you should either buy a screen or repaint your wall white (or a small portion of your wall).
+To fix this, you must either buy a screen or repaint your wall white (or a small portion of your wall).

 Some projectors have settings for darker walls, but the image will be best on a white background, regardless.